DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 <p>You catch a glimpse of several still, dark shadows beneath the ice of the frozen lake’s surface.</p>
 </div>

-The shadows are thirteen **forsaken warriors** (see below), and are placed as depicted in the map below, with orange representing solid earth, blue representing slippery ice, white representing thin ice, and green stars representing **forsaken warriors** beneath the ice:
+The shadows are thirteen **forsaken soldiers** (see below), and are placed as depicted in the map below, with orange representing solid earth, blue representing slippery ice, white representing thin ice, and green stars representing **forsaken soldiers** beneath the ice:

 ![[The Frozen Lake.png]]